mathjax/MathJax-docs/input/tex/extensions/ams.rst

 ams
 ###

-The `asm` extension implements AMS math environments and macros, and macros for accessing the characters in the AMS symbol fonts.
+The `ams` extension implements AMS math environments and macros, and macros for accessing the characters in the AMS symbol fonts.
 This extension is already loaded in all the components that include the TeX input jax, other than ``input/tex-base``.
 See the :ref:`list